CHILD SAFETY

 Several categories of medicines that parents often overlook when assessing safety:

-- Vitamin D drops — overdosing vitamin D in a child can lead to hypercalcemia.
+• Vitamin D drops — overdosing vitamin D in a child can lead to hypercalcaemia.

-- Vitamin gummies — they look like candy, taste like candy.
+• Vitamin gummies — they look like sweets, taste like sweets.
 A child sees no difference.

 What to Do If a Child Swallows Medicine — Emergency Procedure